algolia/npm-search/README.md

 ### Restart

-To restart from a particular point (or from the begining):
+To restart from a particular point (or from the beginning):

 ```sh
 seq=0 apiKey=... yarn start